djkez/Fama-French-Factor-Graphs/README.md

 The repository also includes a merging utility that combines the Fama–French 2×3 factor dataset with the Momentum data files (both downloadable from Kenneth French’s Data Library).
 This merged version allows for six-factor analysis within the same time window.

 # Important!
-You will need to download Fama/French 5 Factors (2x3) and Momentum Factor (Mom) from Ken French's website. https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html
+You will need to download Fama/French 5 Factors (2x3) and Momentum Factor (Mom) from Ken French's website and merge the two files. https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html

-Merge the Fama–French 2×3 factors with Momentum
+# Merging

-# This repo includes a small utility, Merge_FF_Momentum.py, that combines the monthly Fama–French 2×3 factor file with the Momentum file from Kenneth French’s Data Library so you can run six-factor analysis on aligned dates.
+This repo includes a small utility, Merge_FF_Momentum.py, that combines the monthly Fama–French 2×3 factor file with the Momentum file from Kenneth French’s Data Library so you can run six-factor analysis on aligned dates.

 Get the two input files (monthly)